Protect Your Enterprise Wireless Network

 Wifi provides over-the-air bridging to your corporate infrastructure and for that, needs to be secured accordingly.
 The weak link in WIFI security is usually a lack of strong authentication: access is granted either with a pre-shared key or at best, with a simple username and password.

-Before starting, let us understand the components in enterprise wireless network which are vulnerable to attack and will result in compromised data-
+Before starting, let us understand the components in enterprise wireless networks which are vulnerable to attack and will result in compromised data-

 -The transmission of data using radio frequencies